adamsmd/digit-groups/README.md

 `font-lock-mode` is enabled for the current buffer, then call the `digit-groups-enable` function.

+The default configuration highlights digits by making them bold.
+This can be changed by customizing `digit-groups-default-face`, or you can highlight different positions with different faces by customizing `digit-groups-groups`.

 The default configuration highlights every third place-value position between the novemdecillionths (10^-60) position and the novemdecillions (10^60) position with the exception of the units (10^0) position.
 That is to say, it